 You may be called Michelle Obama or Oprah Winfrey.
 You may even be asked if you know former President Obama or Michael Jordan.

 I remember one time I was going to a restaurant overseas.
 This restaurant was off the beaten path.
 There weren’t many tourists around.
-As I sat down, the cook yells from the window “What’s up [N-word]!?”
+As I sat down, the cook yelled from the window “What’s up [N-word]!?”
 I was taken aback.
 I felt tempted to ignore it but seeing how there were only two other people in the restaurant, I asked the cook where he learned that phrase.
 We then had a conversation about the word, its origins, and black American culture.

 When we travel overseas, it’s a two-way street.
 The people you encounter will have reactions about you, either positive or negative.
 You, in turn, will learn about the people you encounter.
 Some of your stereotypes or ideas about how people in your host country behave may be destroyed.
 In this interesting article, the author writes that even though she is African American, her idea of how people lived and dressed in Swaziland was challenged.
 She writes